merlinyang521/Sorting-Algorithms-Solidity/README.md

 ### Failed Tests?
 If there's a failed test that exceeds the block gas limit, the truffle test won't show the results of successful results.

-Solution: replace the data file(json) with another which is not included the failed data
+Solution: replace the data file(json) with another one which does not contain the failed data

 ### How do we calculate the Gas through the test?